mercator-ocean/copernicus-marine-toolbox/doc/installation.rst

 - `h5netcdf <https://h5netcdf.org>`__ (1.4.0 or later)

-The Copernicus Marine toolbox uses the xarray library to handle the data when using the ``subset`` command.
+The Copernicus Marine Toolbox uses the xarray library to handle the data when using the ``subset`` command.
 There are some compatibility issues with the latest versions of xarray and numpy:

 - ``xarray<2024.7.0`` with ``numpy>=2.0.0`` leads to inconsistent results.
 See this issue: `xarray issue 1 <https://github.com/pydata/xarray/issues/9179>`_.